 After graduating in 2011, I moved to the mountains of Western North Carolina, as I’m a mountain girl at heart.
 I dove into my PT career, but essentially lost sight of my dance career for the first 3 years.
 After some effort on my part, I now have a more balanced life consisting of both physical therapy and dancing.
 I work in various out-patient and acute care settings practicing as a physical therapist.
 I’ve even opened my own small, out-patient clinic in Asheville, NC where I practice one or two days a week (www.rtnbpt.com).
 I serve as an adjunct professor at Western Carolina University in Cullowhee, NC in their dance department.
 And I also teach at the Asheville School of Ballet and Contemporary Dance, and am a company member there.

 In addition to my experience in both the dance and physical therapy worlds, I have a keen interest in health in general, including nutrition, physical fitness, and mental and emotional well-being.
-I practice yoga and meditation, and listen to an obscene number of podcasts in the health arena (Shout out to Chris Kresser and Revolution Health Radio, Abel James and the Fat-Burning Man Podcast, and the Health Bridge to name a few).
+I practice yoga and meditation, and listen to an obscene number of podcasts in the health arena (Shout out to Chris Kresser and Revolution Health Radio and Have it All/Personal Development Without the Fluff to name a couple).
 Most of what I read comes from the health and wellness arena, and I do a fair amount of research on my own into these topics (and as someone with a Doctorate in the medical field, I have a pretty good idea of what makes an article or study sound and scientific, and I also know when the “science” just doesn’t hold up).
-My hope is to earn an advanced degree in nutrition, and go on to become a functional doctor and integrative practitioner, but I’m still working out the details on that one.
+Some other ambitions of mine are to earn an advanced degree in nutrition, go on to become a functional doctor and integrative practitioner, and work towards a Masters in Dance, but I’m still working out the details on those, as none are exactly short-term investments.

 What I’m offering you through this website is information on dance fitness and health that is supported scientifically.
 I’ll do the research; you reap the rewards by gleaning up-to-date information from various sources presented to you clearly and in one place.
 I will also pass on information from case studies, empirical data, and personal experience to let you know what has worked for me and what I’ve seen work for others in the realms of dance, fitness, and health